Prospects for Observing the Microquasar SS 433 with the LACT Array: Evaluation of Observational Capabilities

 \section{Evaluation of Observational Capabilities}

-To investigate the capabilities of LACT for observing the microquasar SS~433, we performed detailed simulations using the instrument response functions (IRFs) derived from the optimized array layout.
-The IRFs include all major performance characteristics, such as the effective area, angular resolution, energy dispersion, and background rejection efficiency (see Fig.~\ref{fig:effa}).
-Simulations were conducted in both the $20^{\circ}$-zenith-angle mode, which maximizes sensitivity and angular resolution for sources near the zenith, and the $60^{\circ}$-zenith-angle mode, to account for observations at large zenith angles.
-By applying these IRFs to a realistic model of SS 433, including the spatial distribution of the eastern and western jets, we are able to generate synthetic observations that closely resemble what could be obtained by the array under actual observing conditions.
+To assess LACT’s observational capabilities for the microquasar SS~433, we performed detailed simulations based on the instrument response functions (IRFs) derived from the layout in\cite{zhang2024layout}.
+These IRFs incorporate key performance characteristics, including effective area, angular resolution, energy dispersion, and background rates (see Fig.~\ref{fig:effa}).
+Simulations were carried out for the two zenith angle configurations adopted in this study, 20° and 60°, representing near-zenith and large-zenith-angle observations, respectively.

-Based on the source visibility calculated for the LHAASO site($29^\circ21'27.6''$N, $100^\circ08'19.6''$E), we estimated the effective observation time available for SS 433 during the period of relatively good weather conditions, typically from October to the following April.
-This provides an approximate measure of the annual exposure window for the target, taking into account the site’s latitude and the nighttime constraint defined by the Sun’s altitude.
-In our calculation, nighttime was defined as the period when the Sun’s altitude is below –18°(Astronomical Twilight), and the target’s altitude was computed using the \texttt{Astropy}\cite{The_Astropy_Collaboration_2022} coordinates framework.
-The cumulative observable hours under different zenith angle ranges (0°–50° and 50°–70°) are shown in Fig.\ref{fig:ot}, illustrating how the accessible time gradually accumulates over the observing season.
-The results indicate that, over the six-month observing season, the effective observation time reaches more than 120 hours for small zenith angles (0°–50°) and over 200 hours for larger zenith angles (50°–70°), demonstrating that SS 433 can be well observed from the LHAASO site.
+Based on the source visibility from the LHAASO site, we estimated the effective observation time for SS~433 over the typical observing season, from October to April, under favorable weather conditions.
+To represent the two observation modes, we considered two zenith angle ranges: 0°–50° for the near-zenith configuration and 0°–70° for the large-zenith-angle configuration.
+Nighttime was defined as the period when the Sun’s altitude is below –18° (Astronomical Twilight), and the target’s altitude was computed using the \texttt{Astropy} framework (\cite{The_Astropy_Collaboration_2022}).
+The cumulative observable hours for the two zenith angle ranges are shown in Fig.~\ref{fig:ot}.
+Over the six-month season, the effective observation time for zenith angles below 50° reaches a total of 127.8 hours, and 63.1 hours when limited to moonless nights.
+For zenith angles below 70°, the total observation time increases to 330.3 hours, with 161.6 hours available on moonless nights.
+These results demonstrate that SS~433 can be effectively observed from the LHAASO site.